vfaronov/gunison/README.md

 It's best to set the `diff` preference to a GUI tool that produces no console output, such as [`meld`][Meld].
-Otherwise, diffs will be opened as temporary files in your operating system, but, due to an [inefficiency in Gunison][], loading large diffs may be very slow.
+Otherwise, diffs will be opened as temporary files in your operating system, but loading large diffs [may be slow][].

 Keyboard navigation is via common GTK features: